 EECBG Program Voucher Portal Demonstration

-- Watch the voucher portal webinar recording (coming soon).
+- Watch the voucher portal webinar recording.

 - Read through the voucher portal webinar presentation slides.

 This webinar provides EECBG Program Formula Grant applicants with guidance on how to access technical assistance opportunities from the Department of Energy to maximize their EECBG dollars and reduce administrative burden.

 - EECBG Program technical assistance webinar presentation slides.